microsoft/ELL/INSTALL-Windows.md

 In both cases, the project executables will appear in a directory named `ELL/build/bin`.

+### Testing ELL

+    cd build
+    ctest --build-config Debug

+The ctest tool comes with your cmake installation.
+For more info see [ctest](https://cmake.org/cmake/help/v3.9/manual/ctest.1.html).

 ### Generating code documentation

 The create code documentation, open the `ELL.sln` solution file in Visual Studio, find the project named `doc` in the solution explorer, and build it.
 The *Doxygen* generated files will appear in `ELL/build/doc`.